When I wrote about my Real Sourdough Pita Bread I introduced you to one of my all-time favorite restaurants, Falafel’s Drive In.

 By sprouting the chickpeas completely you get a deeply nourishing falafel that has been properly prepared, making it easier to digest, breaking down enzyme inhibitors, and boosting vitamin and mineral content.

-Re-heat frozen falafel balls on a baking sheet in an oven set to 350°F. Cook them just until they are crispy.
-About 15-20 minutes.
+Re-heat frozen falafel balls on a baking sheet in an oven set to 350°F. Cook them just until they are crispy, about 15 to 20 minutes.

 Since I live in Oregon now and only get to indulge in my favorite Bay Area falafel joint once or twice a year, I had to come up with my own nourishing falafel recipe.